 Generally, this option would be doable most of the time (requiring some nifty rock hopping to keep the feet dry).

 However, if San Anselmo Creek happened to run high, then the High Water Trail would be the preferred alternate since it never has to cross the creek (hence the trail’s name).

 Cascade Falls Trail Description – the High Water Trail along San Anselmo Creek

 The High Water Trail began by skirting the banks of San Anselmo Creek.

 Some of the narrowness, eroded sections, and undulations of the trail made me question whether this path was legitimate or not.

 In any case, it seemed like this trail happened to be more trafficked than the main trail probably because of the creek crossing.

-As both the High Water Trail and the main trail merge beyond the second crossing of San Anselmo Creek, the trail then continues to follow along the creek as it makes a final climb and descent.
+Both the High Water Trail and the main trail merge beyond the second crossing of San Anselmo Creek.

 This time, the junction was between the San Anselmo Creek Trail and the Cascade Falls Trail.
 Keeping right at the junction, the trail then narrowed as it followed along Cascade Creek.